werowe/Auth0/README.md

   const path = require('path');
   const app = express();

-  //express.static serves the client of /public/index.html.
+  // express.static serves the client of /public/index.html.
 This file contains all the
-  //HTML code and JS, so everything is easier to understand.
+  // HTML code and JS, so everything is easier to understand.

   app.use(express.static(path.join(__dirname, "public")));